 - Informing fellow board members of the relationship between state policy and public schools.

-ASBSD plans to hold three training sessions for LAN members to explain their role in advocating, familiarize them with legislators and legislation expected to emerge in 2018.
-There will be two, in-person LAN trainings scheduled to run from 10 a.m. to 2 p.m. with lunch provided (please register 72 hours in advance) and one online training webinar scheduled from 7 to 10 p.m.
+ASBSD plans to hold a webinar training session from 7 to 10 p.m. for LAN members to explain their role in advocating, familiarize them with legislators and legislation expected to emerge in 2018.

 Each event is free to attend and scheduled for: